Need another category? Click here or call us at (866) 345-6784.

 The Factors Courts Consider When Making a Decision

 With any Massachusetts joint custody case, both parents need to coordinate resources and activities to support the needs of the child.
-Because, the situation of your custody arrangements might vary.
+Because the situation of your custody arrangements might vary.
 There may be supervised custody arrangements for one parent.
 Another option is a public meeting place for the child to be picked up and dropped off with the other parent.

 The Basics of the Massachusetts Child Custody Process

 Custody arrangements are often subject to family court orders and decisions.
 However, this is not always the case.
 Even when the split is amicable, hiring a child custody lawyer can help.
 Navigate the troubled waters of your custody battle with legal help.
-Many parents are able to come together to find a solution that works well for the child without needing to involve the court system.
+Many parents can come together to find a solution that works well for the child without needing to involve the court system.

 The State of Massachusetts does not require mediation in child custody cases.
 Furthermore, there is no official mediation process available through the courts.
 However, mediation can still play a vital role in many Massachusetts custody cases.
 Massachusetts parents often turn to mediation to create a custody plan that they both agree on before going to court.
 They can then present this plan to the judge together.
-Unless it is clearly not in the child’s best interest, courts will typically accept the plan.
+Unless it is not in the child’s best interest, courts will typically accept the plan.

 Working with a custody lawyer as a mediator can help to advise you on the best type of custody arrangement.
 One that would work for the unique requirements and needs of your child.
 Hire an experienced Massachusetts child custody lawyer to help you better understand your rights as a parent and avoid costly mistakes.